chavezaurus/pi-sentinel/README.md

 ```
 The `lib4l-dev` install provides the library used to access the camera device and the hardware encoder.

-The `libjpeg-dev` install provides the library used to encode and decode JPEG files.
+The `libturbojpeg-dev` install provides the library used to encode and decode JPEG files.

 The `gpac` install provides the utility program (MP4Box) used to convert .h264 formatted files to .mp4.